inside.ewu.edu

 Pre-requisites: admission to graduate counseling program and PSYC 571.

-This course provides a continued understanding and experiential practice of the skills needed to integrate theory into working with clients.
-Participants will become more familiar with the techniques connected to counseling theory for effecting change with clients.
+Provides a continued understanding and experiential practice of the skills needed to integrate theory into working with clients.
+Participants become more familiar with the techniques connected to counseling theory for effecting change with clients.
 This course builds upon microskills acquired in counseling skills course.

 PSYC 573.
 LEADERSHIP AND ADVOCACY IN PROFESSIONAL SCHOOL COUNSELING.
 4 Credits.